EE owners confirm takeover talks with BT

-Fixed-line operator BT said on Monday it was in talks with both Telefonica's (TEF.MC) O2 and a rival operator about buying a mobile business.
-A source familiar with the situation had said EE, owned by Deutsche Telekom (DTEGn.DE) and Orange (ORAN.PA), was the other party.
-[ID:nL6N0TE1T5]
+Fixed-line operator BT said on Monday it was in talks with both Telefonica's O2 and a rival operator about buying a mobile business.
+A source familiar with the situation had said EE, owned by Deutsche Telekom and Orange, was the other party.

-Analysts believe EE, which holds 33.8 percent of the British mobile market in terms of service revenue and is the clear leader in 4G mobile broadband services, could cost BT around 10 billion pounds ($16 billion), while O2 with a 26.2 percent market share could cost it nearer to 9 billion pounds ($14 billion).
+Analysts believe EE, which holds 33.8 percent of the British mobile market in terms of service revenue and is the clear leader in 4G mobile broadband services, could cost BT around 10 billion pounds, while O2 with a 26.2 percent market share could cost it nearer to 9 billion pounds.

 "Deutsche Telekom and Orange, the joint shareholders of EE, regularly analyse the development of the market in which EE operates, evaluating various strategic options which have the potential to create value for EE's shareholders and strengthen the market position of EE," they said.